God and Trump: Does the Lord approve of his administration?

 Ask the question

 Many of Trump’s Christian fans seem to assume God does approve because of his apparent support and political empowerment of Christianity.
 But the way they’ve reacted to all of the above evils shows that Trump has corrupted Christians far more than he’s helped them.
-If any one of those facts were true of a Democratic president who regularly invoked God’s name and hawked Bibles emblazoned with his own name, conservative Christians would be screaming in rage from the rooftops.
+If any one of those facts were true of a Democratic president who regularly invoked God and hawked Bibles emblazoned with his own name, conservative Christians would be screaming in rage from the rooftops.

 But instead, some Christians don’t seem to care as much about abortion anymore.
 They don’t seem to care as much about Epstein anymore.
 They don’t seem to care about a leader’s own morality anymore — boy, the apology they owe Bill Clinton!
 All because of Trump.
-Their association with him has made them compromise so much of what they seemed to believe, and made them more like him, not the other way around.
+Their association with him has made them compromise much of what they claimed to believe, and made them more like him, not the other way around.

-One way they’ve been compromised is by not asking the question: Does God not just ordain but approve of a president who is personally wicked and prideful, leads an administration filled with false Christians at the top, and is soft at best and complicit at worst toward abortion and child sex trafficking?
+One way they’ve been compromised is by not asking the question: Does God not just ordain but commend a president who …

-If He doesn’t, how can we?
+If the Lord doesn’t approve, how can we?

 See also: Church and nation: A guide to Christian political theology